 STEPHANIE SEGERS

-Stephanie Segers has been teaching the Alexander Technique for over 12 years in the greater Boston area.
-She completed a three year, 1600 hour Alexander Technique training course in 1992 and is certified to teach the Alexander Technique by AmSAT* and by STAT**.
+Stephanie Segers has been teaching the Alexander Technique since 1992 in the greater Boston area, and moved to the greater New York City area in summer 2010.
+She teaches in Manhattan in the Union Square area.
+She completed a three year, 1600 hour Alexander Technique training course at the Alexander Institute of Boston in 1992 and is certified to teach the Alexander Technique by AmSAT* and by STAT **.
 She also has a Bachelor's degree in music from the University of Michigan and a Master's degree in Public Health from Boston University.

-She also regularly continues her post-graduate study of the Alexander Technique in the U.S. and in the U.K.
+She regularly continues her post-graduate study of the Alexander Technique.

 Originally drawn to the Alexander Technique as a musician, she enjoys teaching the technique to people who use it as a resource in addressing a variety of situations.

-She has recently completed her Masters of Public Health in biostatistics and epidemiology at Boston University School of Public Health.
-This is to learn to design research and intervention studies to show some of the health-related benefits that people receive from applying the Alexander Technique to their daily activities and demanding situations.
-Researchers and/or potential participants are welcome to contact her to discuss creating studies concerning the effects and usefulness of long-term Alexander Technique study for people having various health concerns and conditions.
+She completed a Master of Public Health degree in biostatistics and epidemiology at Boston University School of Public Health in 2004.
+A long-term goal is to work and teach in research and intervention studies to show some of the health-related benefits that people receive from applying the Alexander Technique to their daily activities and demanding situations.

 * American Society of the Alexander Technique